 Develop an Inspiring Vision of Your Idea

 Describe it in a way that brings out your enthusiasm, your passion, and commitment.
 Most people have a hard time not listening to someone that’s genuinely fired up about something.
-And if you’re not excited about it, how can you expect someone else to be interested?

 Do Your Homework